Finance Pilot Training

 To finance pilot training you first have to know the costs!

-- $68,500 plus ground school materials, checkrides and tests and living expenses.
+- $68,500 plus ground school materials, checkrides and tests and living expenses is the complete picture of what you will need to finance pilot training.

 - $1,500 down payment to hold your spot in a class. $500 is for processing and $1000 toward flight training.